 Failed to load public or private key from key with alias '%s' in the keystore '%s'.
+Gateway is shutting down.

 Failed to load a public or private key from the keystore during JWT Token initialization.

 Check that the key alias is specified and correct.
 Verify that the keys are present in the keystore.